 The computer suggests to the surgeon the optimum location for an incision, further improving the accuracy of this highly precise knee replacement surgery.
 The surgery eliminates the need to use an intramedullary rod as a guide to cut the bone, resulting in less bleeding, pain and bone trauma, and eliminating the incidence of complications, including risky fat embolisms in patients.

-CentraState is the first New Jersey hospital to offer computer-assisted, minimally invasive knee replacement surgery using the Ci System by iOrthopaedics.
+CentraState offers computer-assisted, minimally invasive knee replacement surgery using the Ci System by iOrthopaedics.
 Knee replacement patients who undergo the procedure tend to recover more quickly and may enjoy the greatest long-term outcome success—an important consideration as people age and seek to maintain mobility and an active lifestyle.

-CentraState also offers the Zimmer®Gender Solutions™Knee, the first and only knee replacement shaped and sized to fit a woman's anatomy.
+CentraState also offers the Zimmer®Gender Solutions™Knee, a knee replacement that is shaped and sized to fit a woman's anatomy.

 Easier Recovery from Total Knee Replacement Surgery